 b.
 Students scoring CEFR A2 or CEFR B1 will be placed in a one semester intensive English program, comprising 25 hours of weekly intensive classroom study.

-However, all students scoring just below B1+ on the Oxford Online Test will be asked to attend additional speaking and writing tests to assess if their skills in these areas would fall into the B1+ category.
+However, all students scoring just below B1 on the English Placement Exam will be asked to attend additional speaking and writing tests to assess if their skills in these areas would fall into the B1 category.

 ©2020 FINAL INTERNATIONAL UNIVERSITY.
 All Right Reserved..